Krekenava Regional Park: Culture

 There are many cultural monuments in the park, such as historical Bakainiai hillfort in Bakainiai village, on the bank of the Liaudė river, Upytė hillfort, famous as the former estate place where semi-legendary nobleman Čičinskas lived, Burveliai village with an ancient offering hill (alkakalnis) and mythological stone, also Barinė ancient burial place.

-Rodai II village hosts a chapel-masoleum (build in 1861) of the Szwojnicki noblemen family.
+Rodai II village hosts a chapel-mausoleum (build in 1861) of the Szwojnicki noblemen family.
 There are relics of former water mill, distillery and copper foundry in Linkavičiai (former Slabada estate).
 Ustronė village hosts an old barn (from the 19th century) where the unique Book smuggling museum have been established by Juozas Tumas-Vaižgantas.
 There is Stultiškiai windmill (build in 1880) with a flax industry exposition.
 Krekenava town is famous of historicist Assumption church (build in 1902), also Upytė town and Vadaktėliai village have wooden churches.
 Famous cross maker Vincas Svirskis lived in Surviliškis surroundings.
 His wooden crosses' relics still remain in Iciūnai and Mučiūnai villages, also one is preserved in the Krekenava church.